exom-dev/SAL-8-Sharp/README.md

         /* while(!vm.Finished())
          *     vm.Run(1); // One at a time.
 You can do anything between the runs.
+         *
+         * // To get the index of the first instruction that will be executed next time you call Run(),
+         * // use the vm.GetCurrentInstructionIndex() function.
+You can combine this with Run(1) to create
+         * // a simple step-by-step debugging feature for your game/project.
          */

         // Outputs the values of all registers.